theavitw/Learn_Prep/README.md

 The main code files are located in the `src` directory.
 Here's a brief overview:

-- `src/components`: Contains the React components.
+- `src/Routes`: Contains the React Routes.
 - `src/App.js`: Main application component.
 - `src/index.js`: Entry point of the application.